 Nicola McClafferty, chair, Irish Venture Capital Association

-“A feature of the results is that international funding, mostly from the US, rose to 70pc of the total in the first half, up 55pc on the same period last year,” commented Nicola McClafferty, chair, Irish Venture Capital Association.
+“A feature of the results is that international funding, mostly from the US, rose to 70pc of the total in the first half, up 55pc on the same period last year,” commented Nicola McClafferty, chairperson, Irish Venture Capital Association.

 “This is a strong endorsement of the high quality of Irish tech companies and reflects a global interest in them.